fboes/blogophon/docs/markdown.md

 ```

-It is always wise to use image styles, as these styles scale your images to a sensible size.
-Image styles will also produce responsive image variants.
+It is always wise to use image styles for JPGs, GIFs, PNGs and SVGs.
+These styles scale your images to a sensible size.
+For bitmap images using styles will also produce responsive image variants.

 If you do not use image styles, consider to at least state the size of the image.
-This will speed up the rendering of the whole page while the image has not yet loaded.
+This will tell the browser what size of image to expect and speed up the rendering of the whole page while the image has not yet loaded.

 Videos & audio files
 --------------------